scramjetorg/transform-hub/packages/cli/README.md

 This module is licensed under AGPL-3.0 license.

-The Scramjet Transform Hub project is licensed dual licensed under the AGPL-3.0 and MIT licences.
+The Scramjet Transform Hub project is licensed dual licensed under the AGPL-3.0 and MIT licenses.
 Parts of the project that are linked with your programs are MIT licensed, the rest is AGPL.

 ## Contributions